Pre-Practicum Health & Safety Requirements Form FAQs

 - As a student, what are my responsibilities?

-- Refer to the requirements package that was either mailed to you (new students) or distributed to you during class (returning students).
+- Refer to the requirements package that was emailed to you.

 - Make arrangements to complete requirements based on Forms A, B, C, D, E (with your doctor or health care professional, or other service providers).